AdobeDocs/experience-manager-64.en/help/communities/using/moderation.md

 ![](assets/publishweretail.png)

-By selecting the Administration link, the Moderation console appears :
+By selecting the Administration link, the Moderation console appears:

 ![](assets/moderationconsole-publish-1.png)